Cuba – known for its cigars, rum & music.

 Paquetes LTE (LTE Packages) – Cubacel by ETECSA

-The Paquetes LTE (LTE Packages) are data-only plans.
+The Paquetes LTE (LTE Packages) are data plans (without 5G NR access).

-Paquetes LTE can be activated by dialing *133#, select option 1, and select option 4:
+Paquetes LTE can be activated by dialing *133#, selecting option 1, and selecting option 4:

 |100 CUP||1 GB||30 days|